 A great example here is if you don’t stock a particular brand.
 Still, you do stock similar brands – creating a custom landing page showing similar brands can help improve the user experience and prevent your customers from bouncing.

 Site search data can help you to discover which product works well for you.
 You can use this data to find what percentage of your customers are searching for products you don’t own stock.
 If the number is significant, you can consider adding stocking those products.

 Pricing strategy is another aspect that can bring a significant difference to your company’s revenue.
 By using site search data, you can identify the price ranges your customers are looking for.
 For instance, if your customers search for low-priced phones, it may prompt you to lower prices or offer discounts to improve your conversions.

 7. Merchandising Strategy

-Site search data is of great value to merchandisers in understanding the intent of users and identifying which products have a huge demand.
-Based on frequent searches merchandisers can boost products of that category, brand or price range.
+eCommerce Site search data is of great value to merchandisers in understanding users’ intent and identifying which products have a huge demand.
+Based on frequent searches, merchandisers can boost products of that category, brand, or price range.

-Merchandisers can also add banners on search results pages based on site search data to promote a particular brand, trend or price range.
+Merchandisers can also add banners on search results pages based on on-site search data to promote a particular brand, trend, or price range.

-Explore your site search data to get more insights that can help you improve your marketing strategies and cater to your customers in a more efficient way.
+Explore your site search data to get more insights that can help you improve your marketing strategies and cater to your customers more efficiently.